Battle of Ameixial

+Background

 In the spring of 1663, the Spanish had undertaken their most successful attack on Portugal, since the beginning of the war.

 Under command of John of Austria the Younger, son of Philip IV of Spain (and the conqueror of Catalonia and of the Kingdom of Naples and winner of the French in Italy), the greater part of the south of Portugal was overrun.
 The important city of Évora was taken on 22 May, opening perspectives for a march on Lisbon, 135 km to the west.

 But the lack of ammunition, food and money paralysed the Spanish army.
 The Portuguese raised a 17,000 men strong army led by Sancho Manoel de Vilhena, aided by Frederick Schomberg, 1st Duke of Schomberg, Fernando de Meneses, Count of Ericeira and other senior officers, and marched against the Spanish.
 The Spanish commander decided to retreat to a strategic position at the north east of Évora and wait for the enemy, leaving a garrison of 3,700 in Évora.

 The Portuguese army was reinforced by three regiments (1 cavalry & 2 infantry) of about 3,000 troops, from England (mostly from around the British isles) which were put under the command of the Duke of Schomberg.
 Also included were a small number of mercenaries from France.
 Of this foreign contingent, almost 2,000 English fought in Ameixial, about 1600 incorporated in the infantry and 300 in the cavalry.

+Battle

+The two armies met on June 8th in the fields of Ameixial, 5 km from Estremoz.
+The Spanish were defeated and withdrew to Arronches and then to Badajoz.